4. How to Set Up Key Products for Google Ads Growth

 4. Google Analytics

-Data is vital to optimising your shopping campaigns.
+Good data is vital to optimise your shopping campaigns.
 The most important source of data outside of Google Ads is Google Analytics.
-When Google Analytics and Google Ads is linked, bonus data is revealed about your campaigns in both accounts.

-In Google Analytics you get to see all the data about your campaign visitors that you normally get from other channels—and additional data attributes like costs and paid keywords.
+In Google Analytics you get to see all the data about your campaign visitors that you normally see for other channels—and additional data points like costs and paid queries.
 Secondly, Google Analytics lets you slice and dice data for greater insight to inform your marketing strategy.
-One last benefit of linking up the accounts is you can also setup audience lists for remarketing and campaign bid modification.

 I have fully covered the setup process elsewhere.
 Refer to my tutorial The Finest Google Analytics Setup In Shopify For Splendid Data.